raul-sq/Zeal-8-bit-computer-Z80-asm-examples/README.md

 This example is designed to run on the Zeal 8-bit Computer and can be compiled using the Zealasm compiler with the following command:

 `exec zealasm.bin program1.asm program1.bin`

+## program2.asm

+This program demonstrates the use of the 8-bit load immediate instruction on the Zeal 8-bit Computer.
+It performs the following steps:

+  1. Loads the value 0x12 (18 in decimal) into register B using the LD instruction.

+  2. Converts the value into its ASCII decimal representation ("18").

+  3. Outputs the result followed by a newline character.

+  4. Exits the program.

+This example is based on **Example 3-1 (p.
+38)** from the book:
+"**The Z80 Microprocessor: Hardware, Software, Programming, and Interfacing**" by Barry B. Brey (1988, Prentice-Hall, Inc., New Jersey).

+It is designed for the Zeal 8-bit Computer and can be compiled using the `z88dk-z80asm` compiler on Linux with the following command:

+`z88dk-z80asm -m=z80 -b -m program2.asm`